bioidiap/bob.ip.color/README.rst

  Python bindings for bob.ip.color
 ==================================

-This package contains a set of Pythonic bindings for Bob's Impage Processing tools for color conversion.
+This package contains a set of Pythonic bindings for Bob's Image Processing tools for color conversion.

 Installation